 Non-profits are usually working very hard to get their message out and also to raise funding.
-One big problem is there is not always good information on how to promote your organization on Facebook.
+One big problem is there is not always useful information on how to promote your organization on Facebook.
 Sometimes non-profits can gather an audience faster in most industries, and that depends some on their cause and the amount of time they connect with members and visitors online and offline.
-Much of using social media is about maximizing your exposure so your organization can spend less time working on it, and you can devote more time working on your cause.
+Much of using social media is about maximizing your exposure to your organization can spend less time working on it, and you can devote more time working on your cause.

 Below is a simple list of things you can do to increase your exposure on Facebook:

 1- Limit the number of articles that go to other websites.
 Sharing articles for your audience is good, but even better is when articles are on your blog or page from your organization’s website.